 - Third-party platforms: Mono and Xamarin

-Eazfuscator.NET provides an easy to use GUI interface as well as classical command line interface.
+Eazfuscator.NET provides an easy to use GUI as well as a classical command-line interface.